pawatsethaput/OpenBank/REST-API-V1.2.md

     {
         "other_accounts": [
-            {
-                "other_account": {
+            "{
                 "id" : "the other account's id",
                 "holder": {
                     "name": "DEUTSCHEPOSTAG, SSCACCS",
                     "is_alias": "true/false"
                 },
                 "number": "",
                 "kind": "",
                 "IBAN": "",
                 "bank": {
                     "national_identifier": "",
                     "name": ""
                 },
                 "metadata": {
                     "public_alias":"the public alias of the other account holder", "private_alias":"the private alias of the other account holder", "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo", "open_corporates_URL": "the company corporate URL in the http://opencorporates.com/ web service", "corporate_location": {
                             "latitude": 37.423021,
                             "longitude": -122.083739,
                             "date": "date of posting the geo tag", "user": {
                                 "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
                             }
                     },
                     "physical_location": {
                             "latitude": 37.423021,
                             "longitude": -122.083739,
                             "date": "date of posting the geo tag", "user": {
                                 "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter", "id": "provider id of the user making the tag", "display_name": "display name of user"
-                                }
                             }
                     }
                 }
             }